Bruce Fields: Personal life

-Fields is the father of Detroit Tiger Daniel Fields, who played in his first major league game on June 4, 2015, against the Oakland Athletics.
+Fields is the father of Detroit Tigers outfielder Daniel Fields, who played in his first and only major league game on June 4, 2015, against the Oakland Athletics.
 Fields' older son, Aaron, a former minor league prospect in the Cleveland Indians' system, was in attendance.

 Fields was a basketball teammate of Magic Johnson at Everett High School (Michigan) in Lansing, Michigan, starting on the school's 1977 Class A Michigan High School Athletic Association championship team.